Phases of the Systems Development Life Cycle

 SDLC Phase 3: Systems Design

 Phase 3 of the systems development life cycle describes the desired features and operations of the system.
 The objective of the systems design phase is to transform all requirements into detailed specifications covering all aspects of the system.
+This includes the creation of a Software Requirement Specification (SRS) that outlines all necessary details and specifications.
 It should also assess and plan for security risks.
 Finally, approval to progress to the development phase must be granted to complete the systems design phase.

 SDLC Phase 4: Development

-Phase 4 of the systems development life cycle is when code is written for the desired features and operations.
+Phase 4 of the systems development life cycle is when developers write code for the desired features and operations.
+The development stage is critical within the SDLC as it involves building applications according to predefined design documents and specifications.
+Adhering to project specifications during this phase ensures that the coding and system creation processes align with the previously defined requirements and design documents.
 Programming tools like compilers, interpreters, and language are used for coding.
 The objective of the development phase within the system development life cycle is to build the system, test and integrate the units into larger components, prepare the technical environment for the system, and finally get approval to progress to the integration and testing phase.

 SDLC Phase 5: Integration and Testing

 During Phase 5 of the systems development life cycle, the developer tests the system for bugs and errors to make it compliant and accurate.
+This phase, known as the testing stage, is critical for ensuring that the application’s features align with user expectations and quality standards.
 The integration and testing phase are usually carried out by a quality assurance professional.
 There are many different types of testing for a system including:

 SDLC Phase 6: Acceptance, Installation, and Deployment